w3c/window-management/security_and_privacy.md

 ## 2.1 What information might this feature expose to Web sites or other parties, and for what purposes is that exposure necessary?

-This feature exposes information about screens connected to the device, which is necessary for cross-screen window placement use cases explored in the explainer.
+This feature exposes information about screens connected to the device, which is necessary for multi-screen window placement use cases explored in the explainer.

 Currently, some limited information about the screen that each window currently occupies is available through its Screen interface and related media queries.
-Information about the Window's placement on the current screen (or in more rich cross-screen coordinates) is already available through the Window interface.
+Information about the window's placement on the current screen (or in more rich cross-screen coordinates) is already available through the Window interface.

 This feature provides a surface to optionally expose information about all